brunogama/ArgumentConstructible/README.md

 ### 2 - Implementing Construct

-The construct methods needs a bit of work. nothing more than 4 lines of code.
+The construct method needs a bit of work nothing more than 4 lines of code.

 ```swift
     static func construct<each T>(_ args: repeat each T) throws -> Self {